 The full solution for the NY Times January 14 2021 crossword puzzle is displayed below.
 Today’s puzzle is edited by Will Shortz and created by Aimee Lucido and Ella Dershowitz.

 Clues are grouped in the order they appeared.
-If the answers you see below, do not solve your clue, just click the clue and it will take you to the article that displays all the possible solutions of it.
-Nytimes Crossword puzzles are fun and quite a challenge to play and Solving them gives our quite a sense of accomplishment.
-The Daily Puzzle sometimes can get very tricky to solve.
-Our crossword player community here, is always able to solve all the New York Times crossword puzzles, so whenever you need a little help, just remember to bookmark our website.
-Along with today’s crossword puzzles, you will also find the answers of previous nyt crossword puzzles that were published in the recent days.For more Ny Times Crossword Answers go to home.
+If the answers below do not solve a specific clue just open the clue link and it will show you all the possible solutions that we have.
+NYTimes Crossword puzzles are fun and quite a challenge to solve.
+The Daily NYT Puzzle sometimes can get very tricky to solve.
+Our crossword player community here, is always able to solve all the puzzles, so whenever you need a little help, just remember or bookmark our website.
+Along with today’s puzzles, you will also find the answers of previous nyt crossword puzzles that were published in the recent days or weeks.

 NYT Across Clues